-If you're thinking of making a major purchase, and are deciding how to pay for it, don't forget to consider the best 0% APR credit cards.
-Pick the right card, and you can spread out your payments over time without paying interest or fees, and it can actually be cheaper than dipping into your savings account, because that money remains untouched and still earns interest.
+If you're thinking of making a major purchase, and are deciding how to pay for it, don't forget to consider the best 0 percent APR credit cards.
+Pick the right card and you can spread out your payments over time without paying interest or fees, and it can actually be cheaper than dipping into your savings account, because that money remains untouched and still earns interest.

 Of course, as with any form of borrowing, you need to think these offers through carefully.
 If you fail to pay down the balance before the introductory period ends, the standard rate kicks in, and standard credit card rates are rarely cheap forms of a loan.
 And, if you're seriously late making a monthly payment, you could find the whole deal scrapped and standard or even penalty rates applied.
 But, if you're a good money manager in a secure financial position, these products can provide exceptionally good value.